4 9 - 13Shares

 Riders should be aware that there are many one-way streets in Buenos Aires and left turns aren’t usually permitted, so sometimes it is more convenient to just get out and walk half a block near your destination instead of waiting for the cab driver to go around the whole block.

-If your Argentine Spanish is up to par you will probably find Buenos Aires cab drivers to be rather entertaining and opinionated conversationalists — get them going about football or politics for a good laugh, or to learn some new Lunfardo.
+If your Argentine Spanish is up to par you will find Buenos Aires many cab drivers to be rather entertaining and opinionated conversationalists — get them going about football or politics for a good laugh, or to learn some new Lunfardo.

 Unfortunately, the BA Taxi is app is only available in Spanish and has poor reviews on Google Play and the App Store.